xonixx/xonixx.github.io/awk_tech_notes.md

 ```
 (`startreg()` is a function defined in [lex.c](https://github.com/onetrueawk/awk/blob/d62c43899fd25fdc4883a32857d0f157aa2b6324/lex.c#L515)) The `reg_expr` rule itself is only ever matched in contexts where a division operator would be invalid.

-However, in intellij-awk I managed to disambiguate this on the Lexer level, but this required [creating a lexer with multiple states](https://github.com/xonixx/intellij-awk/blob/main/src/main/java/intellij_awk/Awk.flex) (note the usage of state `DIV_POSSIBLE`).
+However, in intellij-awk I managed to disambiguate this on the Lexer level, but this required [creating a (somewhat sophisticated) lexer with multiple states](https://github.com/xonixx/intellij-awk/blob/main/src/main/java/intellij_awk/Awk.flex) (note the usage of state `DIV_POSSIBLE`).

 ---